Mikhail Pokrovsky: From 1905 to 1917

-Bolshevik philosopher and writer Alexander Bogdanov (1873–1928), with whom Pokrovsky was closely associated during his years of European exile.

-Pokrovsky became a Marxist during the Russian Revolution of 1905, joining the Bolshevik Party.
+Pokrovsky became a Marxist during the Russian Revolution of 1905, joining the Bolshevik faction of the Russian Social Democratic Labor Party.
 He was invited by party leader V.I.
 Ulianov (Lenin) to contribute to the party's official newspaper published in exile, Proletarii (The Proletarian).

 Inside the Bolshevik organization, Pokrovsky was close to the radical faction surrounding Alexander Bogdanov, the Vpered (Forward) group.
 Other key members of this faction included future Bolshevik education chief Anatoly Lunacharsky and prominent writer Maxim Gorky.
+In 1906, Pokrovsky published Economic Materialism, a pamphlet in outlining his views on how Marxist history should be written.

 The failure of the 1905 revolution caused Pokrovsky to emigrate, first to Finland, before making his way to France in 1908.
 Pokrovsky would remain in French exile until the coming of the October Revolution in 1917.
 It was in French exile that Pokrovsky wrote his first major historiographic work, The History of Russia from Earliest Times, published in five volumes from 1910 to 1913.

 Bogdanov and the Vperedists established a Marxist party school on the Italian island of Capri early in 1909, with a view to educating and training ordinary working class Russians as future party leaders, intending the project to be open to adherents of the Bolshevik and Menshevik organizations alike.
 Pokrovsky was called upon as a party academic to lecture at the Capri school on the topic of Russian history.

 The Vperedists in exile established a second Russian party school in Bologna, Italy from 1910 to 1911, again seeking participation from both Bolshevik and Menshevik wings of the Russian Social Democratic Labor Party.
 Pokrovsky again participated in this project as a history lecturer, being joined by Lunacharsky, Bogdanov, and others.
 Chief factional leaders Lenin and Georgy Plekhanov were hostile to the project, however, and the Bologna school — and with it the Vpered group itself — subsequently disintegrated.

 After Bogdanov's expulsion from the Bolshevik fraction within the Russian Social Democratic Labor Party in 1909, Pokrovsky followed him out of that organization.
 He would remain a non-Bolshevik radical until the revolutionary year of 1917, when he returned to Russia in August 1917, following the February Revolution, which overthrew Tsar Nicholas II.
 He was formally readmitted to the Bolshevik Party the following month and was soon in a position of trust and authority, editing the daily newspaper of the Moscow Soviet, Izvestiia.
 He became a member of the Moscow Soviet of Workers' and Soldiers' Deputies.